 - show your Pilot Certificate for Basic Operations proof of registration upon flying

-- you want to fly in controlled airspace
+- You want to fly in controlled airspace

-- you want to fly over people
+- You want to fly over bystanders

 Similarly, there are certain rules you must follow to in order to perform advanced operations: